ginkgoch/node-map-guide/docs/README.md

-# Welcome to Ginkgoch Map Library Guide
+# Welcome to Development Guide

 > This is initial guide version for `Ginkgoch Map Library`.
 Due to the lack of resource (I personally maintain the projects, source code as well as this guide), I will gradually improve this guide when I available.